 - Autism Spectrum Disorders

 You’ll also need to complete a practicum within your graduate program.
 Usually completed in your last year of study, it will involve clinical experiences under the supervision of a New Hampshire-licensed SLP.
-You’ll begin by shadowing your supervisor, and then take on the role of an SLP through the assessment, diagnosis, and treatment of speech patients.
+You’ll begin by shadowing your supervisor and then assuming the role of an SLP through the assessment, diagnosis, and treatment of speech patients.
 Your practicum will need to consist of at least 400 clock hours.

-You’ll be tested over material that was covered in your graduate core courses and clinical procedures that you learned during your practicum and your clinical fellowship.
+You’ll be tested over material that was covered in your graduate core courses and clinical procedures.

 - Foundations of professional practice